top of page

 My original plan was to cycle all the way up to the Colline du Château park, on the top of a hill, and admire the waterfall and the castle remains.
 However, it turned out to be more challenging than I had anticipated.
 Despite my efforts, I couldn't locate a cyclist-friendly path to the top.
 I asked several people there if they knew how to get to the top by bike, but nobody knew.
 Nonetheless, the people I encountered along the way were incredibly friendly, and we easily conversed in English.
 I even met an Englishman, who had been living in Nice for many years!

 After parking my bike using the bike's built-in lock, I continued my journey on foot.
-The views were breathtaking, an incredible panorama of the city rooftops and the beautiful coastline!
+The views were breath taking, an incredible panorama of the city rooftops and the beautiful coastline!

 Not only is it beautiful, but it also holds historical importance.
 Originally, the city of Nizza stood here, protected by a fortress and a castle.
 Legend has it that this fortress was among the most formidable along the Mediterranean and it served as a strategic military outpost for various rulers throughout history.
 That was until King Louis XIV's French army invaded it!
 It's said that victory came by chance when a cannonball struck a small window, igniting the ammunition store and breaching the fortress walls.
 It was all reduced to ruins, marking the end of its military significance.